Turnip

 The turnip or white turnip (Brassica rapa subsp. rapa) is a root vegetable commonly grown in temperate climates worldwide for its white, fleshy taproot.
 Small, tender varieties are grown for human consumption, while larger varieties are grown as feed for livestock.
-The name turnip – used in many regions – may also be used to refer to rutabaga (or neep or swede), which is a different but related vegetable.
+The name turnip – used in many regions – may also be used to refer to swede (or neep or rutabaga), which is a different but related vegetable.

 Etymology

 The origin of the word turnip is uncertain, though it is hypothesised that it could be a compound of turn as in turned/rounded on a lathe and neep, derived from Latin napus, the word for the plant.
-According to An Universal Etymological English Dictionary, turn refers to "round napus to distinguish it from the napi, which were generally long".
+According to An Universal Etymological English Dictionary (1721), turn refers to "round napus to distinguish it from the napi, which were generally long".